 Tenzan Nakajima (Voiced by Yasuhiko Kawazu)

-Brainwashed and Crazy (Variation while piloting the Valsion Custom: Tenzan wasn't exactly brainwashed; just plain crazy.
-Played straight when he's resurrected as Gaza)
+Brainwashed and Crazy: Variation while piloting the Valsion Custom - Tenzan wasn't exactly brainwashed; he's just plain crazy.
+Played straight when he's resurrected as Gaza.

-Secondary commander-in-chief of the Divine Crusaders, Adler Koch was also a former instructor of The School.
+Secondary commander-in-chief of the Divine Crusaders, Adler was also a former instructor of The School.

 Captain Ersatz: Adler's design of the Valsion Custom, being far larger than the typical Mecha-Mook, and using the GEIM System as an interface that warps the pilot's mind, is an obvious stand-in for the Psycho Gundam.